boldbi/bold-bi-docs/docs/faq/how-to-host-bold-bi-application-as-a-sub-application-in-iis.md

 Follow these steps to create a Bold BI sub-applications:

-1. Right-click the required application hosted in IIS, under which Bold BI will be running as sub-application, and select `Add Application` as shown in the following image.
+1. Right-click on the required application hosted in IIS, under which Bold BI will be running as a sub-application, and select `Add Application` as shown in the following image.

    ![Add new Application](/static/assets/faq/images/add-new-application.png#width=65%)

-2. Fill the following details and click `Ok` as shown in the following image.
+2. Fill out the following details and then click `Ok` as shown in the image below.

-   * **Alias name** - Enter the name that you want to use as an alias for the domain.
+   * **Alias name** - Enter the name you would like to use as an alias for the domain.

    * **Application pool** - Application Pools are logical groupings of web applications that will execute in a common process.

-   * **Physical path** - In the Physical path box, click `Browse` to navigate the file system to find the IDP - Web from Bold BI deployed location.
+   * **Physical path** - In the Physical Path box, click `Browse` to navigate the file system and locate the IDP - Web from the Bold BI deployed location.

     ![Saved new Application](/static/assets/faq/images/new-application-saved.png#width=65%)